GuruCharan94/rss-to-email/readme.md

 # Rss-to-email

-Forker Version modified to fit newsletter need.
+Forker Version modified to fit my newsletter need.
 See documentation of base repo.

 ## Running this